 Instagram takes safety seriously.
-If someone created an Instagram account pretending to be you, please report it to us and make sure to provide all of the requested info, including a photo of your government-issued ID.
+If someone created an Instagram account pretending to be you, you can report it to us.
+Make sure to provide all the requested info, including a photo of your government-issued ID.

 Note: If you're having trouble uploading a photo of your ID from a mobile phone, please try submitting this form from a computer.

-US federal law doesn't allow private parties to obtain account content (ex: comments, photos and so on) from providers like Instagram.
+US federal law doesn't allow private parties to obtain account content (example: comments, photos and so on) from providers like Instagram.

-Instagram may provide reasonably available basic subscriber information (not content), if any, only where the requested information is indispensable to a case and not within a party’s possession upon personal service of a valid California or federal subpoena.
-Out-of-state civil subpoenas must be domesticated in California.
-Instagram may provide account holders with notice and an opportunity to resist civil subpoenas and reserves all rights and objections.
+Instagram may provide reasonably available basic subscriber information (not content), if any, only where the requested information is indispensable to a case and not within a party’s possession upon personal service of a valid subpoena or court order and after notice to affected account holders.

-If a username you want is being used by an account that seems inactive, you should consider choosing an available version of the username for your use on Instagram.
-We suggest adding numbers, underscores or abbreviations to help you come up with a great available username.
+If a username you want is being used by an account that seems inactive, you can choose an available version of the username.
+You can add periods, numbers, underscores or abbreviations to help you come up with a username that's not already in use.

 To change your username, you can edit your profile.